Nauja/ue4-richtextblocktooltip-sample/README.md

 Again, this is largerly copied from the code of **URichTextBlockImageDecorator**.
 As you can see, the implementation of **CreateDecorator** is really simple as it only return a new instance of **FSampleRichInlineTooltip**.

 **FSampleRichInlineTooltip** is the class that handle everything.
 The **Supports** function is called to know if the decorator can be used for a tag, returns **true** only if the tag's name is "tooltip" and if there is a "text" attribute.
 Then, **CreateDecoratorWidget** is called, and this is where we need to build our custom widget that will be displayed on screen.

+## Use this custom decorator in Blueprint

+The next step is to subclass **USampleRichTextBlockTooltipDecorator** as a Blueprint so we can customize it and assign it in UMG.

 ## License